HariNarayanan777/ios-style-guide/README.md

 ## Blocks
+*Needs Owner*

-Prefer Weak references in blocks, this avoids potential future retain cycles, but also it's very rare we ever want to reference/update anything if it has become nil;
+- Prefer Weak references in blocks, this avoids potential future retain cycles, but also it's very rare we ever want to reference/update anything if it has become nil;

 ## Exceptions and Errors
+*Needs Owner*
 - Check return over value of error object. use NSException to indicate programmer errors, use NSError to indicate other unexpected errors.

 ## Categories
+*Needs Owner*
 - Use categories for helper methods on models (keep models clean)